 - The COVID-19 vaccine

 - Catching coronavirus (includes specific recommendations on whether to continue medicines during COVID-19 infection)

-- Research and vaccines (includes information on coronavirus and influenza vaccines)
+- Research and treatments (includes information on coronavirus treatments, influenza vaccines, and vitamin D)

 - Accessing treatment and care (in relation to appointments, surgery and infusions)